Ihorog/cimeika/README.md

 ### Importance of Required Gradle Files

 It is important to have the required Gradle files in the repository to ensure the setup process completes successfully.
 The `setup-java` action attempts to cache Gradle files, and if no matching files are found, the setup process will fail.

+## Photos Folder

+A new folder named `photos` has been created in the root directory for storing photos and images.
+Please use this folder to store all your photos and images.